Mutoxicated/mrks/README.md

 # Notice

 Markus is very early in development, currently only the lexer system is done.
 That being said, I am simultaneously working on other systems that are extensions of the language, like Polus (the lsp) and soon the Virtual Machine.
-This is so that we don't have to make compromises later down the line for a new system that has to be developed.
+This is so that not as many compromises will be made later down the line for a new system that has to be developed.